StormKing969/ToDo-App/README.md

 ### Continued development

 While I feel a lot more comfortable using Node JS and MongoDB to store my data.
 I feel like I should try using them in a lot more complex project to feel like I completely understood the concept.

-### Useful resources

-- [Custom Checkbox](https://dev.to/kunaal438/checkbox-css-style-gradient-checkbox-with-pure-css-custom-input-css-3gko) - This helped me create the rounded checkbox and also add a linear gradient.

 ## Author